FastReports/FastReport-Cloud-JS/docs/ExportsApi.md

 Get user&#39;s root folder (without parents)

-&amp;gt; Breakchange.
+&gt; Breakchange.
 Now user model doesn&#39;t contain a root folders.
 This method can return error 400 and 404 when subscription is not found.

 ### Example